 What are the requirements for importing retail goods from Great Britain into Northern Ireland?

 The UK Command Paper of December 2020, and the ‘Unilateral Declaration by the United Kingdom in the Joint Committee’, had stated that, for a period of three months, goods from certain Authorised Traders can avail of a three month grace period when moving certain goods and products, destined to the retail market, from Great Britain into Northern Ireland.
 The UK Government has subsequently announced the continuation of the Scheme for Authorised Movements to Northern Ireland (STAMNI) arrangements for Authorised Traders beyond 31 March 2021.
-The STAMNI arrangements will continue to be in place until at least 1 October 2021.
+Following the UK Government announcement on 6 September, the STAMNI arrangements will continue to be in place until further notice.

 More information on the requirements and processes for movement of retail goods from GB to NI can be found at DAERA’s dedicated page Retail Goods, within the Detailed Guidance for Authorised Traders and on the DEFRA GB-NI Showcase Site.

 What are the requirements for importing Prohibited & Restricted (P&R) chilled meat products from Great Britain into Northern Ireland?